 Buck Leonard married Sandra Wroten of Hertford, North Carolina, on New Year’s Eve of 1937.
-Her first husband, a funeral director had died.
-Buck told her he was not going to run a funeral home and had her sell the establishment.
-Sandra Leonard became a school teacher, and Buck continued to play baseball.
+Her first husband, a funeral director, had died in 1935.
+Buck told her he was not going to run a funeral home and had her sell the establishment.6 Sandra Leonard became a school teacher, and Buck continued to play baseball.
 Her income from teaching helped keep the family afloat economically, but he also needed to earn money playing winter ball.
 Married life agreed with Leonard, who had a good 1938 season.
 In 27 games, he went to bat 99 times, had 33 hits, and scored 21 runs.

-Leonard was playing baseball year round, supporting his wife as well as his own family; his mother, sisters, and brothers.
-He participated in the Winter Leagues in Puerto Rico, Cuba, and Venezuela between 1935 and 1955.
-Moreover, in the fall and winter of 1943, Leonard played on Satchel Paige’s all star team against a team of major league all-stars in California.
+Leonard was now playing baseball year round.
+He participated in the winter leagues in Puerto Rico, Cuba, and Venezuela between 1935 and 1955.
+Moreover, in the fall and winter of 1943, Leonard played on Satchel Paige’s all-star team against a team of major-league all-stars in California.
 He batted .500 in eight games.
 After the eighth game, Commissioner Kenesaw Mountain Landis ordered the major leaguers to stop.

-Leo Durocher, manager of the Brooklyn Dodgers, put the blame squarely on Judge Kenesaw Mountain Landis, who he said prevented him from acquiring black players.
+Leo Durocher, manager of the Brooklyn Dodgers, put the blame squarely on Commissoiner Landis, who he said prevented him from acquiring black players.
 Leonard hinted at that but did not explicitly state that it was Landis who put pressure on the owners not to sign black players.
 Landis always said that there was nothing in the white major leagues that stated that blacks were banned; however, there was a Gentlemen’s Agreement that owners were loathe to break.
-As Leonard put it, “I think they believed we could play major league baseball but everyone hated to be the first.”
+As Leonard put it, “I think they believed we could play major league baseball but everyone hated to be the first.”8

 Statistics from the Negro National League are on the thin side.
 John Holway asserts that “Leonard hit over .400 four times and over .390 six times, the last in 1948, when he hit a league leading .391 and tied Luke Easter for the league home run crown.
-His lifetime batting average was .355 against black big leaguers and .382 against whites.”
-A set of statistics compiled in a project sponsored by the Hall of Fame and published in Lawrence Hogan’s Shades of Glory showed that Leonard had career totals of a batting average of .320, slugging percentage of .527, in 1427 recorded at-bats, with 471 hits, 60 homers, 73 doubles, 26 triples, 257 walks, 352 runs, and 275 RBIs.
+His lifetime batting average was .355 against black big leaguers and .382 against whites.”16 A set of statistics compiled in a project sponsored by the National Baseball Hall of Fame and published in Lawrence Hogan’s Shades of Glory showed that Leonard had career totals of a batting average of .320, slugging percentage of .527, in 1427 recorded at-bats, with 471 hits, 60 homers, 73 doubles, 26 triples, 257 walks, 352 runs, and 275 RBIs.
 Jim Riley writes that "following the 1943 season, Leonard was credited with averaging 43 home runs per year for the past eight years."17 He reports a .341 batting average in league play over the course of his career and a .382 average in exhibition games against major leaguers.18

 Leonard played in the Mexican Leagues during the winters and summers of 1951 through 1955.
 The first three summers he played with Torreon, in the Main Mexican League, generally considered Triple-A ball, where he batted .322, .335, and .332.
-The next two years he played with Durango in the Mexican Central League.
-That league was not considered as good as the Main Mexican League.
+The next two years he played with Durango in the Mexican Central League; that league was not considered as good as the main Mexican League.
 In the winters, he played with Obregon in a Mexican League near the Gulf of California.
 The next two years he played in Xalapa on a Mexican team.
 He injured his knee during his last season at Xalapa.
-A German doctor constructed a knee brace and Leonard went on to be the MVP.
-That was it for playing baseball.
+A German doctor constructed a knee brace and Leonard went on to become the MVP.
+After that, Leonard was finished with playing baseball.
 At 48 years old, his back hurting with arthritis, he decided to hang up his spikes.
-Leonard went back to Rocky Mount and worked in an automobile garage washing cars and helping out mechanically.
-Jorge Pasquel, who had been influential in Mexican Baseball, died in a plane crash in 1955.
+He went back to Rocky Mount and worked in an automobile garage, where he washed cars and helped out the mechanics.

 In The New Bill James Historical Abstract, James ranked Leonard as the best first baseman in the Negro leagues and as the 65th greatest baseball player of all time.
 James regarded Buck Leonard as his most admirable superstar in the Negro Leagues.
 Leonard was voted as the 47th best player of the century by The Sporting News.
 In addition, Leonard was a finalist for the Major League Baseball All-Century Team.